Sri-kanth-004/SVM-Assignments/README.md

 # SVM-Assignments
+1) Salarydata
-Forestfires, Salarydata
+2) Forestfires,

+Questions Below :
-1) classify the Size_Categorie using SVM
+classify the Size_Categorie using SVM

 month	month of the year: 'jan' to 'dec' day	day of the week: 'mon' to 'sun'